 Kansas is a right-to-work state guaranteed by a 1958 constitutional amendment.
 Of the 24 states that prohibit compulsory union membership, 14 are enacted by state statute rather than as amendments to their state constitutions and are vulnerable to change by state legislatures.
 Kansas’ right-to-work status can only be changed by a vote of the people.

 Source: U.S. Department of Labor, Bureau of Labor Statistics,

 Union Affiliation of Employed Wage and Salary Workers by State

 The state’s education system is a powerful factor contributing to the success of Kansas businesses.
+Kansas has a long history of investing in the education of our youth to provide a quality workforce for the jobs created by firms choosing to do business in this state.
 Both the public high school graduation rate and the percentage of the population with a bachelor’s degree are above the national average.
+In certain areas of the state we are well-above the national average, such as in Johnson County, Kansas (Kansas City metropolitan area), where over 50% of the adults, 25 and older, have a college degree.
 The progressive business climate, coupled with a top-notch educational system, has resulted in an adept, well-skilled workforce.
-For additional information on the state’s educational institutions, please refer to the Training and Workforce Services section of the website.
-Kansas high schools graduated over 33,000 students in 2011.
-The table in this section characterizes these[H1] graduates.

 |Mining and Logging